Understanding Wood Glue

-If you really want to learn how glue works, there’s a readable – but not dumbed-down article in the Woodweb Knowledge Base.
-Take a few minutes to read through Charles B Vick’s, "Adhesive Bonding of Wood Materials", and you’ll all of the important concepts along with a fun facts like:
+Take a few minutes to read through Charles B Vick's, "Adhesive Bonding of Wood Materials", and you'll know all of the important concepts along with a fun facts like:

-Gorilla glue will adhere to more substances but TB III gives a better wood to wood bond.
+- Gorilla glue will adhere to more substances but Titebond III gives a better wood to wood bond.

-Gorilla Glue cannot be washed off your hands…it must wear away while TB III cleans up with water.
+- Gorilla Glue cannot be washed off your hands...it must wear away while Titebond III cleans up with water.

-Gorilla Glue is messy as it foams excessively upon curing.
-The foam is gap filling but has no strength.
-TB III does not foam and any excess can be wiped off with a damp cloth or sponge.
+- Titebond III does not foam & any excess can be wiped off with a damp cloth or sponge.

-Unless you specifically need to fill a gap, TB III is probably the better choice as it's just easier and cleaner to work, especially on wood to wood gluing.
+- Unless you need to fill a gap, Titebond III is the better choice.
+It's easier to work with especially on wood to wood gluing.

-If you need to simply fill a gap without any strength required, use the Gorilla Glue.
-If the gap filled portion will be stressed, use Epoxy."
+- If you're simply filling a gap with no strength required, use Gorilla Glue.
+If the gap filled portion will be stressed, use Epoxy.